10 advocacy strategies to make a lasting impact for your cause

 With an effective advocacy strategy, you can build relationships with stakeholders, generate media attention, and inspire policymakers to support your objectives for a successful campaign.

-This guide outlines key advocacy strategies and tools to help transform your passion into action, whether you’re joining an established organization or launching a campaign on your own.
+This guide outlines 10 key advocacy strategies—including research, storytelling, coalition-building, media engagement, and direct action—to help transform your passion into action, whether you’re joining an established organization or launching a campaign on your own.

 1. Research and understand your cause